Durga Puja in Kolkata

-There are about 3,000 Barowari pujas in Kolkata.
-More than 200 pujas are organized in the city with a huge budget (crores of rupees).
+There were about 3,000 Barowari pujas in Kolkata in 2022.
+More than 200 pujas were organized in the city with a budget of over one crore rupees.

-Durga Puja in Kolkata has been inscribed on the list of 'Intangible Cultural Heritage of Humanity' by The United Nations Educational, Scientific and Cultural Organization - UNESCO in December of 2021.
+Durga Puja in Kolkata has been inscribed on the list of UNESCO Intangible Cultural Heritage Lists in December 2021.

 History

 Beginning

 Since 1610, the Sabarna Roy Choudhury family has been organizing Durga Puja at their original residence in Barisha, Kolkata.
 This is probably the oldest Durga Puja festival in Kolkata.
 Nabakrishna Dev started Durga Puja at Shobhabazar Rajbari in 1757.

 Barowari Durga Puja began in Kolkata in the early part of the twentieth century.
 Barwari Durga Puja quickly became a common people's festival in Kolkata.
 Earlier, Durga Puja in Kolkata was confined to wealthy families.
 In 1910, the first Barowari Durga Puja in Kolkata was organized by "Bhowanipore Sanatan Dharmatsahini Sabha" at Balram Basu Ghat Road, Bhowanipore.

 Since 1985, the Asian Paints Authority has introduced the practice of awarding the Durga Puja Committees of Kolkata.
 This award is called the Asian Paints Sharad Shamman.
 Later many other commercial organizations introduced "Sharad Samman" or Durga Puja awards for Durga Puja in Kolkata.

 The Government of West Bengal introduced Biswa Bangla Sharad Samman in 2013.